alpluspluss/allocator/README.md

 - Atomic operations
 - Lock-free fast paths

-### Requirements
+# Requirements
 - C++17 or later
 - C++ Compiler

+# Performance
+- SIMD instructions on every architecture to perform bulk operations.
+- Bitmap-based block management.
+- Three-tiered allocation strategy.

+See the [bechmarks](benches/benchmark.md) for more details.

+# Current State
+Currently, the allocator is in the development phase.
+It is not recommended for production use as some platform-specific features are not yet fully tested and unsafe.
+Only ARM-based architecture is supported single-threaded.

+# Note
+This is a work in progress.
+Please feel free to [contribute](.github/CONTRIBUTING.md).

-## License
+# License
 MIT.
-See more here `LICENSE.md`.
+FYI, please see the [License](LICENSE).

 ---
-**Remember: It's Just an Allocator™ - Any resemblance to a sophisticated memory management system is purely coincidental.**
+*Remember: It's Just an Allocator™ - Any resemblance to a sophisticated memory management system is purely coincidental.*
 ---